munificent/journal/_posts/2009-05-05-one-and-only-one.md

 No, this isn't just a semantic trick. `Mult` really does take a single value.
 I'll prove it:

-    :::magpie
+{% highlight magpie %}
 // create a local variable and assign a tuple to it def arg <- (2, 3, 4)

 // pass the single argument to the function
 Mult arg
+{% endhighlight %}

 This is perfectly legit in Magpie and doesn't require function overloading or anything.
 In fact, this is kind of useful.
 When you start playing with